NickLindeberg/book_club/README.md

 ### 1. Feature Completeness

-* Exceeds Expectations: All features are correctly implemented along with one or more extensions
-* Meets Expectations: All features defined in the assignment are correctly implemented and project is deployed
+* Exceeds Expectations: All features are correctly implemented along with one or more extensions N Meets Expectations: All features defined in the assignment are correctly implemented and project is deployed
 * Below Expectations: There are one or two features missing or incorrectly implemented and/or project is not fully deployed

 ### 2. Views

-* Exceeds Expectations: Views show logical refactoring into layout(s), partials and helpers, with no logic present
-* Meets Expectations: Views make use of layout(s), partials and helpers
+* Exceeds Expectations: Views show logical refactoring into layout(s), partials and helpers, with no logic present N Meets Expectations: Views make use of layout(s), partials and helpers
 * Below Expectations: Views don't make use of partials or show weak understanding of rendering templates

 ### 3. Controllers

-* Exceeds Expectations: Controller code shows significant effort towards refactoring and pushing logic down the stack
-* Meets Expectations: Controller code is generally well organized with three or fewer methods that need refactoring
+* Exceeds Expectations: Controller code shows significant effort towards refactoring and pushing logic down the stack N Meets Expectations: Controller code is generally well organized with three or fewer methods that need refactoring
 * Below Expectations: There are many controller methods that should have been refactored

 ### 4. Models

-* Exceeds Expectations: Models show excellent organization, refactoring, and appropriate use of Rails features
-* Meets Expectations: Models show an effort to push logic down the stack, but need more internal refactoring
+* Exceeds Expectations: Models show excellent organization, refactoring, and appropriate use of Rails features N Meets Expectations: Models show an effort to push logic down the stack, but need more internal refactoring
 * Below Expectations: Models are somewhat messy and/or make poor use of Rails features

 ### 5. ActiveRecord

-* Exceeds Expectations: Best choice ActiveRecord methods are used to solve each problem
-* Meets Expectations: ActiveRecord is utilized wherever it can be.
+* Exceeds Expectations: Best choice ActiveRecord methods are used to solve each problem N Meets Expectations: ActiveRecord is utilized wherever it can be.
 There is no Ruby where there should be ActiveRecord
 * Below Expectations: Ruby is used to programatically solve problems where ActiveRecord could be used

 ### 6. Testing

 * Exceeds Expectations: Project has a running test suite that exercises the application at multiple levels and utilizes excellent setup and teardown to maximum productivity and minimize code
-* Meets Expectations: Project has a running test suite that covers all functionality and tests at multiple levels
+N Meets Expectations: Project has a running test suite that covers all functionality and tests at multiple levels
 * Below Expectations: Project has sporadic use of tests at multiple levels

 ### 7. Usability

-* Exceeds Expectations: Project is highly usable and ready to deploy to customers
-* Meets Expectations: Project is highly usable, but needs more polish before it'd be customer-ready
+* Exceeds Expectations: Project is highly usable and ready to deploy to customers N Meets Expectations: Project is highly usable, but needs more polish before it'd be customer-ready
 * Below Expectations: Project needs more attention to the User Experience, some views need to use a URL to visit them

 ### 8. Styling and Layout